-- When a student graduates, no further changes to his or her transcript will be made (to that portion of the transcript related to the program from which the student graduated) except as expressly allowed under the provisions of this policy.
+- When a student graduates, no further changes to the student's transcript will be made (to that portion of the transcript related to the program from which the student graduated) except as expressly allowed under the provisions of this policy.

 - Repeating courses.

-- An undergraduate student may repeat a course only once (except as noted in section 6(c)).
+- An undergraduate student may repeat a course only once, except as noted in section 4(c).
 The college offering the course may grant an exception to this provision.
-[Morris only] Students who receive a grade of S or C or higher may repeat a course only if space permits.
+Morris only: Students who receive a grade of S or C or higher may repeat a course only if space permits.

-- Bracketing is the practice of not including a course in the calculation of a student's GPA and not counting the course as satisfying any degree requirements, including electives, because a student has repeated a course.
-When a student repeats a course, all prior attempts are bracketed and only the most recent attempt counts (except as provided in 6 (c)).
-No department or college may bracket the courses of another department or college for any reason other than course repetition.
+- Bracketing is the practice of not including a course in the calculation of a student's GPA and not counting the course as satisfying any undergraduate degree requirements, including electives, because a student has repeated a course.
+When a student repeats a course, all prior attempts are bracketed and only the most recent attempt counts, except as provided in 4(c).
+No department or college or campus may bracket the courses of another department or college or campus for any reason other than course repetition.
 An F may not be bracketed with an N. A University course may not be bracketed with a course taken at another institution.
-The Graduate School does not bracket courses.

-- When a student enrolled in the Graduate School repeats a course, provisions 6(a) and (b) apply, but all grades for the course will be counted in the student's grade point average.
+- When a student enrolled in a graduate program repeats a course, provisions 4(a) and (b) apply, but all grades for the course will be counted in the student's grade point average.

-- This policy may be modified from time to time but existing transcripts will not be modified when there are changes in policy.
-Changes to the grading and transcript policy will be reflected on the legend on the back of the official transcript.10.
+- This policy may be modified but existing transcripts will not be modified when there are changes in policy.
+Changes to the grading and transcript policy will be reflected on the legend on the back of the official transcript.

 - Compiling and reporting grading data.

-- Data on the mean grade point average by designator and course level, on the percentage of As awarded by course level, and on overall collegiate grade point averages will be prepared for grades awarded each Fall Semester.
-Data should be reported for all undergraduate students.
-Cells in the tables with fewer than 10 grades should be suppressed, in order to protect the privacy of students, but the numbers should be included in the totals.
+- Each fall, the Office of Institutional Research will produce reports on the mean grade point average by designator and course level, on the percentage of A’s awarded by course level, and on overall collegiate grade point averages.
+Data should be reported for all undergraduate students for all terms in an academic year.
+Cells in the tables with fewer than 10 grades should be suppressed in order to protect the privacy of students, but the numbers should be included in the totals.

-- The Office of Institutional Research will produce the required tables and provide them to the chair of the Senate Committee on Educational Policy and to the Office of the Senior Vice President for Academic Affairs and Provost.
+- The Office of Institutional Research will produce the required tables and provide them to the chair of the Senate Committee on Educational Policy and to the Office of the Executive Vice President and Provost.

-- The data tables and graphs required in 10 (a) and (b) will be reported annually to the Faculty Senate.
-These data should also be provided to all deans and department heads and made available to faculty and students.
+- The information will also be reported annually to the Faculty Senate and made available to faculty and students.

-- All colleges and campuses will publish each term a dean's list, consisting of students who achieved a 3.666 GPA or higher and who completed a minimum of 12 credits on the A-F grading system.
+- All colleges and campuses will publish each term a dean's list, consisting of students who achieved a 3.666 term GPA or higher and who completed a minimum of 12 credits on the A-F grading system.
+Exception: Juniors and Seniors enrolled in the Respiratory Care Program of the Rochester campus qualify for the Chancellor's List if they achieve a 3.666 term GPA or higher and they complete at least 11 credits on the A-F grading scale in the Spring semester.
 There will be a transcript notation for each term that a student achieves the dean's list.
 Students who have chosen to suppress all their public information (which includes academic awards and honors) will not be included on the published dean’s list.

 - Alternative grading systems.